pimatic/rfcontroljs/README.md

 [RFControl](https://github.com/pimatic/RFControl) running on the arduino detects the start of a signal by its longer footer pulse and verifies it one time by comparing it with the next signal.
-It does nothing know about the specific protocol, it just uses the stated fact above.
-Also we aren't interested in if the pulse was a high or low pulse (presence or absence of a carrier wave), because the information is decoded in the pulse lengths.
+It it unaware of the specific protocol, it just uses the stated fact above.
+Also we are not interested in it if the pulse was a high or low pulse (presence or absence of a carrier wave), because the information is decoded in the pulse lengths.

 We will call the received sequence of pulse lengths now **timings sequence**.
 For example a timing